meerkat-manor/marti/docs/when.md

 ## Read the material

-Please read the material before jumping in and make sure the **marti** framework will provide you with the expected benefits.
+Please read the material before jumping in and make sure the **martiLQ** framework will provide you with the expected benefits.
 Implementing the framework and then changing your direction will more than likely add to your support costs.